Impression And Mouth Preparation

 Complete Dentures Short Answers

 Question 1.
-Parts of complete denture
+Parts of a complete denture

 Answer: